haskell-game/tiny-games-hs/README.md

 - [minify.hs](minify.hs) (from haskell-game/tiny-games-hs#14; contact @kindaro with issues/feedback)

-  #### Features
+  This minifier:

-  * Will automatically add curly braces for you so long as you put the line `module Main where` into your source file. _(This line will then be automatically removed, so you lose no space.)_
+  * automatically adds curly braces for you so long as you put the line `module Main where` into your source file.
+    (This line will then be automatically removed, so you lose no space.)
-  * Will automatically replace variables and constructors surrounded with curly braces `{example}` with single letters, for extra minification.
+  * automatically replaces variables and constructors surrounded with curly braces `{example}` with single letters, for extra minification.

 ### Animations